M1nJun/ContactBook/README.md

 # ContactBook

 This is my journey of learning python.

-I'm making a simple contact book app.
+My goal is to make a simple contact book app.
+In the future, I want to make a simple messenger app that uses this contact book app.
+I will also learn Javascript, CSS, and HTML.
+When I get used to it, I want to learn React to make a good looking UI for these apps.

 I'm keeping record of the stuff I learned here.

 You can create a dictionary like this.
 A dictionary needs a key and a value.